Economic and Political Overview

 Main Sectors of Industry

 Namibia is one of the most important diamond exporters and the 3rd-largest uranium producer in the world.
-The country also has one of the most productive fishing industries.
-Agriculture accounts for 9.5% of the Namibian economy and employs 22% of the workforce (World Bank, latest data available), although around 70 % of the population depends directly or indirectly on agriculture for their income and livelihood.
-The country's arid climate and geographic conditions do not favour farming and the crop variety is rather limited: Namibia is the driest country in Sub-Saharan Africa and depends largely on groundwater (only 2 % of Namibia’s land receives sufficient rainfall to grow crops).
-Major crops include maize, millet and sorghum.
+Agriculture accounts for 8.4% of the Namibian economy and employs 22% of the workforce (World Bank, latest data available), although around 70% of the population depends directly or indirectly on agriculture for their income and livelihood.
+The country's arid climate and geographic conditions do not favour farming, and the crop variety is rather limited: Namibia is the driest country in Sub-Saharan Africa and depends largely on groundwater (only 2% of Namibia’s land receives sufficient rainfall to grow crops).
+Of Namibia's entire land area, 47% is allocated for agricultural activities, with one percent of this portion categorized as arable land (FAO).
+Major crops include maize, millet, and sorghum.
 The livestock sector is productive and export-oriented, with beef accounting for the largest share of livestock exports.
 Fishing is another important component of the primary sector (accounting for almost 25% of all activities), as Namibian waters are rich in fish.
-According to the latest data from FAO, total cereal production was forecast at 152,000 tonnes in 2022, an above‑average level thanks to favourable weather conditions.
-Production of wheat was forecast to triple on a yearly basis in 2022, as high prices spurred an expansion in plantings.

-The secondary sector contributes 25.3% of the GDP and employs about 16% of the active population.
-The sector is characterised by the predominance of the mining industry thanks to the country's rich subsoil.
-Major mining products include diamonds, uranium, lead, copper and arsenic.
+The secondary sector contributes 29.7% of the GDP and employs about 17% of the active population.
+It is characterized by the predominance of the mining industry thanks to the country's rich subsoil.
+Major mining products include diamonds, uranium, lead, copper, and arsenic.
 Diamonds account for almost 70% of all mining exports.
-While Namibian diamond production is less significant than neighbouring countries (Botswana, South Africa and Zimbabwe), the country is among the world's first in value per unit.
+While Namibian diamond production is less significant than neighboring countries (Botswana, South Africa, and Zimbabwe), the country is among the world's first in value per unit.
 Namibia also has the largest marine mine in the world.
 Offshore diamond production is increasing (it provides 75% of total production according to Coface), while onshore extraction is decreasing due to the exhaustion of terrestrial deposits.
-In addition, Namibia is the third-largest producer of uranium in the world and is home to two mines capable of producing 10% of the world's output.
+Additionally, Namibia is the third-largest producer of uranium in the world and is home to two mines capable of producing 10% of the world's output.
 Husab's uranium mine is the third-largest surface uranium mine in the world.
 Food processing (beef and fish) is the largest non-mining component of the secondary sector.
 According to the World Bank, manufacturing accounts for around 11% of GDP.
+Namibia's diamond mining industry faced reduced growth in 2023 due to declining international prices, with growth rates projected at 5.5% and 9.7% for 2023 and 2024, respectively, down from 45.1% in 2022.
+The uranium mining sector was estimated to expand by 14.8% in 2023 before moderating to 3% growth in 2024 (Bank of Namibia).

-Services account for 58.3% of GDP and employ 62% of the working population.
+Services account for 54.2% of GDP and employ 62% of the working population.
 The main sub-sectors within services include tourism, financial services, retail and wholesale trade, transport and communication, and public administration.
 Namibia's diverse landscapes and extensive wildlife offer significant tourism assets and as such, tourism is a major source of income, its direct contribution to GDP being around 10%.
-The construction sector is the activity that suffered the most during the recession and is struggling to regain positive momentum.
-The banking sector in Namibia comprises nine authorised banking institutions, including seven commercial banking institutions, a branch of a foreign bank, and a representative office (Bank of Namibia).
+The banking sector in Namibia comprises nine authorized banking institutions, including seven commercial banking institutions, a branch of a foreign bank, and a representative office (Bank of Namibia).

 Breakdown of Economic Activity By Sector Agriculture Industry Services